-4. Increase the knowledge of employers in services that can prepare them in employing people in under-utilized populations.

-- 5. Increase the availability of workers trained and certified in technical areas, including healthcare, wholesale/retail trade, welding, information technology, education, advanced manufacturing, industrial maintenance, transportation/logistics and skilled trades. - 6.
-Encourage and expand ways to identify businesses that can be assisted by the workforce system.
+- 4. Increase the knowledge of employers in services that can prepare them in employing people in under-utilized populations. - 5.
+Increase the availability of workers trained and certified in technical areas, including healthcare, wholesale/retail trade, welding, information technology, education, advanced manufacturing, industrial maintenance, transportation/logistics and skilled trades. - 6.
+Identify those who do not have a high school diploma and encourage completion of HSED through referral to AEL.
+Depending upon eligibility, IWD may be able to assist with testing expenses and supportive services such as transportation and childcare. - 7.
+Encourage and expand ways to identify businesses that can be assisted by the workforce system. - 8.
+Reduce the occupational skills gap with computer literacy classes and tuition assistance for credential attainment.